poppy-project/pypot/README.md

 ## Documentation

-The full pypot documentation on a html format can be found [here](http://poppy-project.github.io/pypot/).
+The full pypot documentation on a html format can be found [here](https://docs.poppy-project.org/en/software-libraries/pypot.html).
 It provides tutorials, examples and a complete API.

-**The documentation is slowly moving toward [Jupyter Notebooks](http://jupyter.org) are they are such a powerful tool for writing and sharing tutorials, experiments or pedagogical contents.**

-**They can be found [here](https://github.com/poppy-project/pypot/tree/master/samples/notebooks#notebooks-everywhere) with a detailed explanation on how they can be used, installed, and modified.**

 ## Installation